20steps/google-api-php-client/README.md

 The Google API Client Library enables you to work with Google APIs such as Google+, Drive, Tasks, or Latitude on your server.

-This is a forked version from:
+This is a forked version from 0.6.2:
 * http://code.google.com/p/google-api-php-client/

 Current version is hosted here: